AndyDentFree/kotlyrical/PreviewablePic/README.md

 Built to isolate the preview problem because of problems encountered doing the much more complicated [Kolapsilist sample]()../Kolaspilist/README.md).

+## Buildable incomplete state and previews
+As of 2024-10-11, without having done any abstraction on the image resource, so it's coming from `Image(painterResource(Res.drawable.compose_multiplatform)`
+- editing in Fleet version: 1.41.101
+	- previewing App  with Android Preview shows the _rest of the Column_ skipping the `Image` without error.
+(In earlier versions this had a constant _out of date - rebuild_ `renderError`)
+	- previewing App() with Desktop Preview shows the full Column

+- editing in Android Studio 2024.2.1
+  - MainActivity.kt supports local Android Preview, working same as Fleet's App() preview showing the `Column` without the `Image`.

 ## Web Wizard-generated README
 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.